 Ask for local reviews and social check-ins from your customers in-store.
 Do this by reminding them with in-store signage or messaging on receipts to review your business.
 Providing a link to your Google My Business listing in email campaigns and ask your customers to share their good experiences (or to get in touch with you if it wasn’t a good one, which can help prevent negative reviews).
 You can also use Google Local Guides to generate content by having them post reviews and photos of your business.

 Remember, Google places a high value on searcher and customer experience.
 So, a greater volume of good reviews and ratings will positively impact your rankings and visibility, as well.

 When customers need to find your locations, are they getting to the right places?
 There’s really nothing more frustrating for a consumer than clicking for directions and being led to the wrong location.
 Further, all listings across the entire local ecosystem need to list the same address for each location, or you risk losing rankings, customers and revenue.
 Obviously, this is a massive undertaking for multi-location businesses; automation takes the legwork out of it.

 Finally, close the loop with Local Reporting that rolls all of your GMB location data up into one enterprise level report with your most important Map Pack Insights and more.
 See performance metrics and insights across your citations, rankings, reviews, web analytics, engagements and more.

 Will this be your best holiday shopping season yet?
-Get your local profile in order now with these GMB optimizations to make sure you’re discoverable, ranking and findable when searchers come knocking just a few short weeks from now.
+Get your local profile in order now.
+These GMB optimizations ensure you’re discoverable, ranking and findable when searchers come knocking just a few short weeks.
 To learn more, check out our Video Deep Dive with Mike Blumenthal and Mary Bowling.

 Get a head start with your FREE Local Presence Audit today.